chennakeshavadasa/2.4-GHz-LNA-using-Keysight-ADS/Design Files/Trial/Trial files/README.md

+# Simulated Result
+- Here I have tried to simulate every 64 RF Transistor devices(GaAs) to find which has min NF and good Gain.

-# This is Trial files to Check NFmin for the LNA
+## This is Trial files to Check NFmin for the LNA

 ## Link for Complete Workspace ZIP Folder
 https://github.com/chennakeshavadasa/2.4-GHz-LNA-using-Keysight-ADS/blob/main/Design%20Files/Trial/Trial%20files/trial_wrk.zip